The A Major Triad: A Complete Music Theory Guide

 A major triad 2nd inverison piano diagram

-How to Play A Major 2nd Inversion of Guitar
+2nd Inversion of Guitar

 Below are the most common shapes for playing an A major triad in the 2nd inversion.
 Remember that we can only use certain shapes are the pitches of the three notes are important.

-A major triad 2nd inversion guitar chart
+A major chord 2nd inversion guitar chart

 Triads from the A Major Scale